Life Conference 2024

 If you are purchasing a Tuesday or Wednesday ticket and would like to attend the conference dinner on Monday 14 October, conference dinner tickets can be purchased at £100.
 Please be aware that spaces are limited and are allocated on a first come, first served basis.

 Please also note that this year the dinner is on the first night instead of the second, and features a seating plan to enhance your networking experience.
-We are announcing the after-dinner entertainment soon, promising an evening of both insightful discussions and delightful enjoyment.
+It promises an evening of both insightful discussions and delightful enjoyment.
 On the second evening, we plan a less formal dinner alongside the exhibition.

 Thank you to our sponsors and exhibitors